meowsus/front-end-reminders/README.md

 }
 ```

 Next we want to define states.
-We want to (a) show everything only at the medium breakpoint, (b) put an underline under anchor tags when they're hovered, and (c) turn the achors red at the medium breakpoint:
+We want to (a) show everything only at the medium breakpoint, (b) put an underline under anchor tags when they're hovered, and (c) turn the anchors red at the medium breakpoint:

 ```SCSS
 // Good Example